 - 10 Amp trip

 - double pole

 - fast trip

 - DC rated

 - Overcurrent protection devices (e.g., circuit breakers) must be provided as part of each equipment rack, and are not included with the ConsoleServer.

 - The device must be located between the DC power source and the ConsoleServer.

 D.3 DC Supply Connector

 The supply input connectors are provided with each ConsoleServer.
 However, the conductors are not.
 See below for conductor specifications.

-Conductor material: Wire gauge: Insulation rating:
+Conductor material: copper only Wire gauge: 16 AWG